-For no unnumbered interfaces, the next-hop used in the replication segment must be a direct (local) next-hop.
+For interfaces that are not configured as unnumbered, the next-hop used in the replication segment must be a direct (local) next-hop.
 The replication segment cannot resolve indirect next-hops to a downstream router loopback or system IP address.